Low-lying doubly heavy baryons: Regge relation and mass scaling: Spin-independent mass of excited DH baryons

+Using the binding data for the $Q\bar{Q}^{\prime}$ in Table IX, Eq. (\ref{Half}) and Eq. (\ref{dBB}) give all binding shifts $\Delta B(Q\bar{Q})$ for the 2S and 1P states, and all binding shifts $\Delta B(QQ^{\prime})$ for the 2S and 1P states, as listed collectively in Table IX.

-Using the binding data in Eqs. (\ref{dB1P}) and (\ref{dB2S}), and the values of $T$ in Eq. (\ref{TQQ}), Eq. (\ref{dMd}) gives rise to the mean-mass shifts of the DH baryons due to the 2S and 1P diquark excitations relative to their ground states($1S1s$),
+With the binding data in Table IX, and the values of $T$ in Eq. (\ref{TQQ}), Eq. (\ref{dMd}) gives rise to the mean-mass shifts of the DH baryons due to the (2S and 1P) diquark excitations relative to their ground states($1S1s$),